AdobeDocs/id-service.en/help/implementation-guides/standard.md

 ![](assets/generalSettings.png)

-The following table lists and defines the [!DNL General] settings.
+The following table lists and defines the [!UICONTROL General] settings.

 **Automatically request Visitor ID**

-When checked, dynamic tag management to automatically calls the `getMarketingCloudVisitorID()` method before loading any of the Adobe solutions that use the Experience Cloud Identity Service.
+When checked, Dynamic Tag Management automatically calls the `getMarketingCloudVisitorID()` method before loading any of the Adobe solutions that use the Experience Cloud Identity Service.

 See [getMarketingCloudVisitorID](../library/get-set/getmcvid.md).

 **Analytics Tracking Server**

 The name of the tracking server used for Analytics data collection.
-This is the domain at which the image request and cookie is written (e.g., [!DNL http://site.omtrdc.net]).
+This is the domain at which the image request and cookie is written (e.g., `http://site.omtrdc.net`).

 If you don't know your tracking server URLs, check your `s_code.js` or `AppMeasurement.js` files.
 You'll want the URL set by the `s.trackingServer` variable.